Inggenio/Crispy-Agenda2/README.md

 ## 📁 Structure

 - `MainGUI.java`: Main program window and logic
-- `NeuKontakt.java`: GUI for adding a new contact
+- `Neu_Mod_Kontakt.java`: GUI for adding a new contact and modify a existent
-- `ModKontakt.java`: GUI for modifying existing contact
 - `Kontakt.java`: Data class for contact information
 - `KontaktTableModel.java`: Custom `TableModel` to manage and refresh data
 - `BaseManager.java`: Handles data persistence (load/save)